 Planting in aquaponics can be very simple.
 In most ways, you can treat it as you would a traditional garden bed.
 However, there are a few basic things you need to know before you start planting in your aquaponic garden.

-Different plants thrive under different conditions.
-When growing plants in your aquaponics system, it is important to consider what type of grow bed you're using.
-Some plants can thrive and grow in a raft based aquaponics system like lettuce and leafy greens, while root vegetables and fruiting plants grow better in media-based aquaponics systems.
+Different plants grow under different conditions.
+In growing plants in your aquaponics system, it is essential to consider what type of grow bed you're using.
+Some plants can thrive and grow in a floating raft, like lettuce and leafy greens, while root vegetables and fruiting plants grow better in media beds.

 How to Germinate Seeds

-Some seed coats are so hard that water and oxygen can only get through when the coating breaks down.
-Soaking or scratching the seeds will help break down the seed coat and will help the seed germinate faster.
+Some seed coats are so hard that water and oxygen can only get through when the coat breaks down.
+Soaking or scratching the seeds will help break down the seed coat and help the seed germinate faster.
 Over-watering and not enough oxygen, planting seeds too deeply, and dry conditions can cause poor germination.
-(3)

 Seed Starting Techniques

-Below are the three main ways of starting seeds in aquaponics.
+Below are the three major ways of starting seeds in Aquaponics.

 1. Direct Sowing

 Some seeds can be sown directly in your grow beds.
-This method is used in a media-based system, and the grow media like pebbles or gravel will provide support to the seed growth.
+This method is used in a media-based system, where the grow media like pebbles or gravel will provide support to the seed growth.

-Spread the seeds out evenly and push them down on under the top dry layer of your growing media, then wait for it to germinate naturally.
+Spread the seeds out evenly, push them down under the top dry layer of your growing media, and then wait for it to germinate naturally.
 This method works well for leafy greens and herbs like lettuce and chard.
 However, some seeds germinate better than others under these conditions, so you need to sow many seeds expecting not all of them will germinate.
-(4)